joshwnj/async-by-page/README.md

 ## Can I use it?
 Is it stable?

 Not really :) I'm going to be trying a few different things first, and adding a couple of extra features (eg. option for running in parallel VS series).
 But your feedback is still welcome.
-I'd also like to write an implementation with pull-streams because I think it would be a very useful comparison (and probs much cleaner too!).
+I'd also like to write an implementation with [pull-streams](https://github.com/pull-stream/pull-stream) because I think it would be a very useful comparison (and probs much cleaner too!).

+## License

+MIT